alpaka-group/alpaka/doc/markdown/user/Introduction.md

 * solving the **heterogeneity** problem.
 An identical algorithm / kernel can be executed on heterogeneous parallel systems by selecting the target device.

 * reducing the **maintainability** burden by not requiring to duplicate all the parts of the simulation that are directly facing the parallelization framework.
 Instead, it allows to provide a single version of the algorithm / kernel that can be used by all back-ends.
-All the accelerator depending implementation details are hidden within the *alpaka* library.
+All the accelerator dependent implementation details are hidden within the *alpaka* library.

 * simplifying the **testability** by enabling **easy back-end switching**.
 No special hardware is required for testing the kernels.
 Even if the simulation itself will always use the *CUDA* back-end, the tests can completely run on a CPU.
 As long as the *alpaka* library is thoroughly tested for compatibility between the acceleration back-ends, the user simulation code is guaranteed to generate identical results (ignoring rounding errors / non-determinism) and is portable without any changes.